How to Get a DOT Number in California

 • Submit Your Application: After carefully filling out the MCS-150 form, submit it through the URS system.
 There's no fee for this application.

 • Receive Your DOT Number: After your application has been reviewed and approved, you'll receive your DOT number.
-Keep in mind that you are not ready to operate until you complete the remaining steps.
+Remember that you are not ready to operate until you complete the remaining steps.

-• Undergo New Entrant Safety Assurance Program: All new carriers must undergo this 18-month program starting from the day your DOT number is issued.
+• Undergo the New Entrant Safety Assurance Program: All new carriers must undergo this 18-month program starting when your DOT number is issued.
 Know about BOC-3 Filing .
-This program ensures that all carriers understand the regulations and are operating safely.
+This program ensures that all pages understand the regulations and are operating safely.

-• Complete the Biennial Update: Every two years, you must update your MCS-150 form information, regardless of any changes.
-If there are any changes to your business, however, you should update your MCS-150 form as soon as possible.
+• Complete the Biennial Update: You must update your MCS-150 form information every two years, regardless of any changes.
+However, if there are any changes to your business, you should update your MCS-150 form as soon as possible.

 Dealing with Intricacies and Considerations